savebees/VideoCap/README.md

 ## TODO

 - [ ] Complete video-eval with configurable reference-based metrics and reproducible dataset-level quality reports.
-- [ ] Complete video-qa with grounded question-answer generation and retained event and evidence-frame provenance.
+- [ ] Complete video-qa with grounded question-answer generation.

 ## 🤝 Acknowledgement

 We are grateful to the following open-source projects that inspired the design of VideoCap.

 - [AuroraCap](https://github.com/wenhaochai/aurora): The VDC five-dimensional video-caption taxonomy and prompt design.
+- [MVBench](https://github.com/OpenGVLab/Ask-Anything): The capability-oriented taxonomy for temporal video understanding tasks.
+- [TempCompass](https://github.com/llyx97/TempCompass): The temporal-perception dimensions and QA task design.

 ## License